Aligarh Muslim University: Traditions

 Sherwani is worn by male students of the university and is a traditional attire of the university.
-It is required to be worn during official programs The university provides sherwanis at a subsidized price.
-In early 2013, Zameer Uddin Shah, the then Vice Chancellor of the university, insisted that male students have to wear sherwani if they wanted to meet him.
+It is required to be worn during official programs.
+The university provides sherwanis at a subsidised price.
+In early 2013, Zameer Uddin Shah, the then Vice-Chancellor of the university, insisted that male students have to wear sherwani if they wanted to meet him.

+Eid Milad un Nabi celebrations are conducted regularly by the University under the Seerat Committee, which organises various literary competitions and speeches on the life and teachings of Prophet Muhammad.
+Mawlid is a traditional festival observed since the time of Sir Syed Ahmad Khan.
+University building are lit and decorated, and students are served special fests on the occasion.
+Special processions are had to mark the day.

-The AMU Tarana or anthem was composed by poet and university student Majaz.
+The AMU Tarana, or anthem, was composed by poet and university student Majaz.
 It is an abridged version of Majaz's 1933 poem "Narz-e-Aligarh".
 In 1955, Khan Ishtiaq Mohammad, a university student, composed the song and it was adopted as the official anthem of the university.
 The song is played during every function at the university along with the National Anthem.

 Students' Union

 Aligarh Muslim University Students' Union (AMUSU) is the university-wide representative body for students at the university.
 It is an elected body.